King Street, Wellington, Telford, Shropshire TF1

 © Copyright Jaggery and licensed for reuse under Creative Commons Licence (image cropped).

 This large town church is a relatively late manifestation of the Gothic Revival.
 Designed by a little-known architect and twice reordered, its main interest lies in the external design and massing (including a tower with octagonal upper stage, reminiscent of the Boston stump) and its generous internal volumes.

-A church was built on Mill Bank in 1834-35.
+A church was built on Mill Bank in 1834-5.
 When this fell down the site of the Wellington Lawn Tennis Club was acquired and Myles Morley of Leeds commissioned to draw up proposals.
 The builder was W. Skelthorne of Stafford.
 The foundation stone was laid on 9 June 1905 and the church opened on 10 August 1906 (19 August according to the parish website).
-The initial designs included a spire (figure 1), not executed.
+The initial designs included a spire, not built.
 Although the presbytery is built of brick and the church of stone, they share the same date and architect.

 St Patrick’s is a handsome late Gothic Revival church in free Decorated style.
 It consists of nave with western narthex, low aisles, clerestory and wide apsidal sanctuary with flanking chapels.
 A robust south west tower is crowned by what Newman and Pevsner describe as ‘an elaborate octagonal belvedere’ (p.
 654).
 The church is built of a light Yorkshire stone, with the walling punctuated by details, decoration and dressings of rich red Hollington stone.
 The roofs are of Westmorland slate.